ai-driven-developer/py-holdem-solver/README.md

-# River Poker Solver
+# Poker Solver

-A heads-up poker solver for the river (final street) that finds an approximate Nash equilibrium via **Counterfactual Regret Minimization (CFR)**.
+A heads-up poker solver for **flop, turn, and river** that finds an approximate Nash equilibrium via **Counterfactual Regret Minimization (CFR)**.

+Supports multi-street solving: on the flop and turn the solver iterates over all possible runout cards at CHANCE nodes, building full street-by-street strategies.

 ## Installation